 The notorious isolation of the DJ, learning his art form in an obscure room of the parent’s sweet home, comes to an end with the prolific DJ blogs.
-At Monument, we’re in game with this new series of articles 100% DJ-oriented, for the DJs, written by DJs, made to see the artists from their mixingaholic perspective.
+At Monument, we’re in game with this new series of articles 100% DJ-related, written by DJs, made to see the artists from their mixingaholic perspective.
 Who knows, it might inspire you a little…

 We enjoy also to give voice to DJs who wear many hats, since it brings them extra expertises.
-The german sound architect has a lot to offer: with the epic tracks of his album Irradiance, released in 2017 (here), the hard worker marked a new era in the underground scene, pushing the hypnotic techno boundaries straight to the cosmic nebulas.
-As if it wasn’t enough: Irradiance Reworked, released some months after (here), brought the extremely talented Polar Inertia, Dino Sabatini, CHPTR and Evigt Mörker in the interstellar clouds.
-We highly recommend you to dig into Affin’s discography if you still didn’t (here): you’ll meet Reggy Van Oers, Ness, Claudio PRC, Deepbass, Svarog, Giorgio Gigli and many other techno super heroes.
+The german sound architect has a lot to offer: with the epic tracks of his album Irradiance, released in 2017, the hard worker marked a new era in the underground scene, pushing the hypnotic techno boundaries straight to the cosmic nebulas.
+As if it wasn’t enough: Irradiance Reworked, released some months after, brought the extremely talented Polar Inertia, Dino Sabatini, CHPTR and Evigt Mörker in the interstellar clouds.
+We highly recommend you to dig into Affin’s discography if you still didn’t: you’ll meet Reggy Van Oers, Ness, Claudio PRC, Deepbass, Svarog, Giorgio Gigli and many other techno superheroes.

 Back to DJing, here is our 100% DJ-oriented interview, conducted during the hottest summer days: